John Pattnot: Hope College coaching highlights

 Making a noteworthy impact in the first two decades as Hope's first swim coach, Pattnot's women's team placed third in the MIAA conference in his first year in 1978, and subsequently placed either first or second in the conference through 1999, with his men's and women's team winning a combined 17 conference championships.
-A frequent contender for national honors, in his first decade as coach between 1988-1998, Pattnot's Hope women's team placed in the top five five times in the NCAA Division III national championships.
+A frequent contender for national honors, in his first decade as coach between 1988-1998, Pattnot's Hope women's team placed in the top five times in the NCAA Division III national championships.

-By the end of his tenure as Coach at Hope in 2018, his men's and women's teams won a combined total of 32 Michigan Intercollegiate Athletic Association Conference Championships with the vast majority occurring between 1979-2004.
+By the end of his tenure as Coach at Hope in 2018, his men's and women's teams won a combined total of 32 Michigan Intercollegiate Athletic Association Conference Championships with the vast majority occurring between 1979 and 2004.
 The MIAA currently consists of nine Division III schools in the Michigan and Indiana areas.
 Patnott led the Hope Flying Dutch Women's team to a total of 20 MIAA women's team championships.
 He led the Hope Men's Flying Dutchmen swim team to 12 MIAA team championships.
-He had a dual meet record of 259-45 for a 78.7 Winning Percentage with the Women's Flying Dutch swim team.
-With a slighly lower winning percentage, Pattnot's Hope College Men's team had a dual meet record of 178-88-1 for a winning percentage of 66.9.
+He had a dual meet record of 259-45 for a 78.7 winning percentage with the Women's Flying Dutch swim team.
+With a slightly lower winning percentage, Pattnot's Hope College Men's team had a dual meet record of 178-88-1 for a winning percentage of 66.9.
 In a total of 31 events, he produced National Championship titlists at Hope.

 In NCAA Division III Swimming and Diving national competition in 1999 in Oxford, Ohio, the Hope Men's swim team under Pattnot were runners-up, finishing second place to the exceptionally dominant Kenyon College under Jim Steen.
 The Hope women's swim and diving team were runners-up to Kenyon at the NCAA Division III team championship in 1994.
 A not infrequent contender for National honors, his men's and women's teams at Hope had four top four finishes at the Division III NCAA championships.

 Patnott trained thirty national champions, and over a hundred All-Americans.
 His swimmers included forty All-Americans in Academics as well.
 Hope swimmers under Pattnot's direction won MIAA Most Valuable Swimmer honors for the MIAA conference 12 times among the men's swimmers and 20 times among his women's swimmers.
 Pattnot was replaced by Hope swimmer Jake Taber who had been coached as a swimmer by Pattnot at Hope and formerly served as Pattnot's Assistant Coach from 2004-2007.
 One of his Patnott's top men's swimmers was Josh Boss of the Hope College Class of 2002, who was also a CSCAA Division III Hall of Fame recipient.
 Boss captured national titles in the 200 breast all four years at Hope from 1999-2002, and was a three-time champion on the national level in the 100 breast.

-Around 1984, Patnott completed a Phd. in Exercise Physiology from the University of Utah.
+Around 1984, Patnott completed a PhD. in exercise physiology from the University of Utah.